ruchee/vimrc/vimfiles/bundle/syntastic/README.markdown

 <a name="faqbdelete"></a>

-__Q.
-The error window is closed automatically when I :quit the current buffer but not when I :bdelete it?__
+__3.12.
+Q. The error window is closed automatically when I :quit the current buffer but not when I :bdelete it?__

 A. There is no safe way to handle that situation automatically, but you can